microsoft/MDE_Automation/Gather-MDEConfiguration/Documentation/Readme.md

 This section covers requirements for sending the script results to Azure Monitor.

 ### <a href="Using Azure Monitor to view results.md">Using Azure Monitor to view results</a>
-This section covers how the data is structured in Azure Monitor, what data is stored, and provides some examples of KQL queries to view the data.
+This section covers how the data is structured in Azure Monitor, as well as what data is stored.